Activation of magnetic moments in CVD-grown graphene by annealing: I. Introduction

 The first graphene samples made into electronic devices came from flakes exfoliated from bulk graphite, and were only a few microns in size \cite{neto2009electronic, geim2010rise}.
 The discovery that graphene could also be grown over large areas, using a chemical vapour deposition (CVD) process on metal films, opened up many technological possibilities that were unimaginable with exfoliated flakes.
 One application proposed in the early days of graphene research was spintronics, making use of potentially long spin lifetimes in carbon-based materials.
 Although the hope of graphene spintronics persists, experimental realizations remain less impressive than theoretical proposals \cite{RevModPhys.92.021003,han2011spin}.

 Despite the promise of CVD-grown graphene for technology, this growth technique tends to yield samples with more defects, such as carbon vacancies and domain boundaries, compared to exfoliated graphene \cite{lee2017review}.
+In fact, defects like those found in CVD graphene are believed to be a potential source of magnetic moments that would spoil spintronic applications\cite{yazyev2007defect}.
+At the same time, the interaction of magnetic moments with conduction electrons in graphene is predicted to be different than what is observed in conventional metals, offering new avenues to realize correlated electronic states\cite{shi2019kondo}.

-Here, we present an unexpected characteristic of those defects, with implications for any technology that relies on spin or quantum coherence.
-We show that a typical annealing process used to remove residues from graphene devices \cite{lin2011graphene,ishigami2007atomic,dan2009intrinsic,cheng2011toward,pirkle2011effect,dean2010boron,leong2014does} significantly enhances the quantum mechanical phase-breaking (dephasing) rate measured via weak localization (WL)\cite{tikhonenko2008weak}.
-Although data from phase coherent measurements at cryogenic temperatures might seem unrelated to applications at room temperature, our results suggest that these activated defects create a fast mechanism for spin relaxation that would limit the use of CVD graphene in spintronics.
-At the same time, this finding sheds light on the microscopic origin of local moments in this form of graphene, which may help to devise growth recipes to avoid them in the first place.
+Here, we present an unexpected characteristic of defects in CVD graphene: we show that the relatively gentle annealing process typically used to remove residues from graphene devices \cite{lin2011graphene,ishigami2007atomic,dan2009intrinsic,cheng2011toward,pirkle2011effect,dean2010boron,leong2014does,lin2012graphene} significantly enhances the quantum mechanical phase-breaking (dephasing) rate measured via weak localization (WL)\cite{tikhonenko2008weak}, and that this dephasing is due to the activation of magnetic moments.
+Although data from phase coherent measurements at cryogenic temperatures might seem unrelated to applications at room temperature, our results imply that these activated defects create a fast mechanism for spin relaxation that would limit the use of CVD graphene in spintronics.
+At the same time, this finding sheds light on the microscopic origin of local moments in this form of graphene, and demonstrates that samples grown by CVD will be a fruitful platform to study interactions between magnetic moments and electrons in graphene.